richelbilderbeek/netmhc2pan/README.md

 #### `cannot open URL 'https://www.cbs.dtu.dk/services/NetMHCIIpan-3.2/data.Linux.tar.gz'`

-This happens when the university website is down.
+This happens when the university website is down (yes, this has happened!).

 In that case, use the `install_netmhc2pan_data_from_file` function: